Fast Empirical Scenarios: Conclusion and future work

 \section{Conclusion and future work}

-We introduce two algorithms to find scenarios representing large and high-dimensional panel data.
+We have proposed two algorithms to find scenarios representing large samples of panel data.
 The first converts estimated sample covariance matrices to a set of uniformly distributed scenarios that possibly have not been observed before.
 The second picks a particular subset of realized data points, considering higher-order moment information present in the sample.

-Both algorithms perform well with respect to computational efficiency and accuracy relative to extant proposals, such as the maximum volume approach by \cite{bittante}, greedy hard thresholding, and \cite{Lasserre} multivariate Gaussian quadrature in particular in higher dimensions.
+The numerical studies suggest that both algorithms perform well with respect to computational efficiency and accuracy relative to extant proposals, such as the maximum volume approach by \cite{bittante}, greedy hard thresholding, and \cite{Lasserre} multivariate Gaussian quadrature in particular in higher dimensions.

-Our framework allows for extensions with non-uniform weighting of the sample points, and expectations of a bigger class of functions rather than polynomials.
-We expect this to be beneficial for non-smooth scenario-based problems.
+Our framework allows for extensions with non-uniform weighting of the sample points, and expectations of a bigger class of functions rather than just polynomials.
+We expect this to be beneficial for non-smooth scenario-based problems as well.